coatsey/Task_App/README.md

-# Task_App
+# Task App

 This task mangaing app is bulit using kotlin.
 This app can add and delete task by using Room Database.
-This app uses LiveData and RecyclerView to be able to update your tasks in live time.
+This app used LiveData, Room Database, DAO, ViewModels and RecyclerView among other things.
+I used google codelabs for the idea but changed things to make it better.